BlokasLabs/pisound-firmware/README.md

 ## Prerequisities

-Make sure you have the following prerequisities installed:
+Make sure you have the following prerequisities installed and up-to-date:

 1. pisound software, http://wiki.blokas.io/index.php/pisound#Linux_Driver.
  * Running ```pisound-btn --version``` should output its version.